-With a ticket management system, users can submit a request, be it from email, through a communication platform, or directly from the help desk self-service platform.
+With a ticket management system, users can submit a request - be it from email, through a communication platform, or directly from the help desk self-service platform.

-The ticket is then automatically prioritized and assigned to a specific agent while letting the help desk manager keep track of the performance of its team, and re-assign tickets to agents with fewer incidents in the queue.
+The ticket is then automatically prioritized and assigned to a specific agent while letting the help desk manager keep track of the performance of their team, and re-assign tickets to agents with fewer incidents in the queue.

-Also, Service Level Management helps create visibility on the expected resolution times for a ticket, letting the help desk software and the help desk manager escalate it or give it a higher priority.
+Also, Service Level Management helps create visibility on the expected resolution times for a ticket, letting help desk software and the help desk manager escalate it or give it a higher priority.

 ITIL is a set of practices that supports organizations and individuals to gain optimal value from IT and digital services, followed by most service desks around the world.

 ITIL-aligned service desk solutions include built-in workflows that can help your organization define ITIL-defined procedures such as:

 SLAs define the level of service expected by users and the support team.
 A help desk ticketing system with service-level management capabilities can route a ticket to the right agent according to priority, urgency, and knowledge level.
 Also, it provides signals to the agents to help them prioritize tickets based on expected resolution times.

 If your scope of services includes hardware support or device maintenance (or if your agents have to handle hardware in any way), it’s best to get a service desk that has asset management features, or that can easily integrate with an IT asset management tool.

 Lastly, integrations can also encourage help desk software adoption since you’ll be able to connect the new platform with the tech stack your company already uses.
 In this sense, find out if the solution can be synchronized with platforms like Microsoft Teams, Zapier, Slack, etc., and if it has a free API for you to create your own.